-Eligibility of shares
+Eligibility of shares for HQLA

-2.35B For the purposes of Delegated Act Article 12(1)(c)(i), the PRA has identified the Financial Times Stock Exchange 100 (FTSE 100) as a major stock index for the United Kingdom.
+2.35B For the purposes of Delegated Act Article 12(1)(c)(i), when considering whether shares form part of a major stock index of a third country, firms should take into consideration stock indices identified as 'major' by the relevant public authority in that country.

-Eligibility of non-interest bearing assets, including sukuk10
+Eligibility of non-interest bearing assets, including sukuk11

-- 2.36 Delegated Act Article 12(1)(f) allows firms to include in their liquidity buffer non-interest bearing assets which do not otherwise meet the minimum rating criteria, provided these assets meet other specified criteria and if these firms are unable for reasons of religious observance to hold interest-bearing assets, in accordance with their statutes of incorporation.
+2.36 Delegated Act Article 12(1)(f) allows firms to include in their liquidity buffer non-interest bearing assets which do not otherwise meet the minimum rating criteria, provided these assets meet other specified criteria and if these firms are unable for reasons of religious observance to hold interest-bearing assets, in accordance with their statutes of incorporation.
 The PRA expects that this provision will apply only to firms whose entire operations are structured and conducted in accordance with Islamic commercial jurisprudence and its investment principles.
-However, firms should satisfy themselves that their assets are eligible for inclusion in their HQLA buffers. - 2.37 These firms may also benefit from the derogation available under of Delegated Act Article 12(3) which allows competent authorities to disapply two specific criteria that determine the eligibility of corporate debt securities for inclusion in a firm's Level 2B HQLA buffer: these two criteria are the minimum issue size and maximum time to maturity.
+However, firms should satisfy themselves that their assets are eligible for inclusion in their HQLA buffers.

+2.37 As set out in the Statement of Policy 'Liquidity and Funding Permissions', these firms may also benefit from a permission that allows firms to omit two specific criteria that determine the eligibility of corporate debt securities for inclusion in a firm's Level 2B HQLA buffer: these two criteria are the minimum issue size and maximum time to maturity.
 The PRA expects that a number of sukuk will meet the conditions that allow the PRA to exercise this discretion.

-Firms that consider they would be eligible to benefit from these derogations should apply to the PRA for a permission. - 2.38 Delegated Act Article 7(6) requires firms to assess whether a trading venue provides for an active and sizeable market, in order to confirm that assets that are not listed on recognised exchanges are tradable via outright sale.
+2.38 Delegated Act Article 7(6) requires firms to assess whether a trading venue provides for an active and sizeable market, in order to confirm that assets that are not listed on recognised exchanges are tradable via outright sale.
 In particular, firms are required to take into account the minimum criteria specified in Delegated Act Article 7(6)(a) and (b) when making this assessment.
 The PRA acknowledges that firms will need to exercise judgement in deciding whether these criteria are met in relation to specific assets, including sukuk.
 It is the responsibility of firms to satisfy themselves that their assets are eligible for inclusion in their HQLA buffers.
-Firms should contact their PRA supervisor if, after completing their assessment, they are still unsure whether their assets meet the requirement stated in the Delegated Act. - 2.39 When considering the option of restricting currency mismatches under Delegated Act Article 8, the PRA will take into account all relevant considerations: this will include considerations relevant to firms that, for reasons of religious observance, are unable to hold interest-bearing assets.
+Firms should contact their PRA supervisor if, after completing their assessment, they are still unsure whether their assets meet the requirement stated in the Delegated Act.

+2.39 When considering the option of restricting currency mismatches, the PRA will take into account all relevant considerations: this will include considerations relevant to firms that, for reasons of religious observance, are unable to hold interest-bearing assets.